palmagro/dimension-detector/README.md

 The workflow to detect the optimal dimension of a given network is:

-1. Generate the folder with the surrogates of the network:
+1. Generate thesurrogates of the network:
     ```sh
-    $ ./create_SD/create_SD.sh *network* *resolution* *n_poll* *wsize* *nrealizations* *maxD*
+    $ ./create_SD/create_SD.sh network resolution n_poll wsize nrealizations maxD
     ```
-2. To obtain the feature maps of the surrogates, execute (from the FMC-UB cluster) from bash using the surrogates generated in the previous step:
+2. Obtain the feature maps of the surrogates:
+    ```sh
     $ ./crete_feats.sh SDnets/network SDfeats/network
+    ```
 3. Execute using Python and the feature maps obtained in the previous step:
+    ```sh
     $ python dimension.py "SDfeats/network" network_features predictors maxk
+    ```

-The following is a brief description of the three blocks (more information can be found in the corresponding sh and py files)
+The following is a brief description of the three blocks (more information can be found in the corresponding sh and py files).

 # create_SD.sh